Responsibilities and Competencies for Health Education Specialists

 Area VII.
 Communicate, Promote, and Advocate for Health, Health Education/Promotion, and the Profession

-Areas of Responsibility for Health Education Specialists 2015
+Areas of Responsibility, Competencies and Sub-competencies for Health Education Specialists 2015